frederick-vs-ja/Quuxplusone-blog/_posts/2021-10-17-equals-delete-means.md

     auto r2 = std::cref(42);  // Error, best match is deleted

 This is not the same as the author saying "I don't know what you're trying to do."
-It's not the same as the author saying "I know what you're trying to do, but I don't do it; maybe somebody else might."
+It's not even the same as the author saying "I know what you're trying to do, but I don't do it; maybe somebody else might."
 In those cases, the author might leave the function undeclared, or have it SFINAE away.
 With `=delete`, the library author is specifically stating that for the thing you're trying to do, [the buck stops with them](https://www.trumanlibrary.gov/education/trivia/buck-stops-here-sign) — and guess what?
-They don't want you doing it.
+They don't want you to do it.

 ----